clarkt3/llm-prompts/README.md

     messages=[
-        {"role": "system", "content": "you are a helpful assistant."}, {"role": "user", "content": "Who won the wold series in 2020?"}, {"role": "system", "content": "The Los Angeles Dodgers won the Wold Series in 2020."}, {"role": "user", "content": "WHere was it played?."}
+        {"role": "system", "content": "you are a helpful assistant."}, {"role": "user", "content": "Who won the wold series in 2020?"}, {"role": "assistant", "content": "The Los Angeles Dodgers won the Wold Series in 2020."}, {"role": "user", "content": "WHere was it played?."}
     ]
     )